Seminar: "The Poetics of Voice in Contemporary Literature in English"

 We examine in particular the mechanisms involved in the purification and the contamination of silence by analysing ellipses and reluctance in narration and dialogue, but also typographical blanks which literally inscribe silence on the page.
 We also study devices of excess, emphasis, verbiage and proliferation of words from a poetic and political perspective.
 By confronting these two apparently opposed dimensions in narratives, we examine what each reveals and determine what they might have in common, especially as some authors employ both strategies.

 The seminar includes lectures by invited professors.
+Some of them are accessible on the Clé des langues website.

 10 October 2022, Jumana Bayeh (Macquarie University, Sydney, Australia)